Suprafen/Telegram-Like-Drawing-Text-Editing/README.md

 ~~- [ ] Make font name converter the way app could use bold version of e.g. Helvetica but the name to the user should remain Helvetica without any -bold suffixes.~~

+- [X] Make sure buttons's state is the same when we switch between different text views.